 How will I Know if Raindrop Inlay is My Best LASIK Surgery Alternative?

-When you visit Brinton Vision for the first time, you will undergo a Brinton Vision Ocular Analysis (BVOA), which is a comprehensive array of testing using seven of the most modern, accurate technologies available in the world.
+When you visit Brinton Vision for the first time, you will undergo a Brinton Vision Ocular Analysis (BVOA), which is a comprehensive array of tests using seven of the most modern, accurate technologies available in the world.
 We provide LASIK plus all of its six modern variations.
-This thorough examination will give Dr. Brinton the information needed to determine which procedure is best for you.
+This thorough examination will give Dr. Brinton and Dr. Poore the information needed to determine which procedure is best for you.
 Even better, you’ll be armed with the information you need to make an informed choice about your own vision health moving forward.